lucasmreis/blogSource/src/posts/learning-reasonml-part-3.md

 };
 ```

-We're saying the compiler that, in that scope, we're going to call functions inside the `Json.Decode` module.
+We're telling the compiler that, in the scope, we're going to call functions inside the `Json.Decode` module.
 We can now call `field`, `string`, and `int` directly.
 That's the [standard way to use a module in F#](https://en.wikibooks.org/wiki/F_Sharp_Programming/Modules_and_Namespaces).
-After saving the file, the formatter change it to:
+After saving the file, the formatter changes it to:

 ```js
 let decodeCreatedDeck = json =>